Blog

 Redis

-Redis delivers vector search as part of a unified real-time data platform, not a standalone vector database bolted onto other tools.
-Vector embeddings, session data, rate limiting counters, and application state can live in one real-time system with a memory-first architecture and sub-millisecond latency for many caching and real-time operations.
-For vector search, Redis delivers sub-100ms latency in production deployments—Superlinked sustained 100+ vector queries per second with 95th percentile latency at 30ms.
+Redis provides vector search as part of a unified real-time data platform, not a standalone vector database bolted onto other tools.
+Vector embeddings, session data, rate limiting counters, and application state can live in one system with a memory-first architecture and sub-millisecond latency for many caching and real-time operations.
+Redis Search handles the vector storage and retrieval, and Redis Iris, the real-time context engine for AI agents, builds on that same platform for memory, semantic caching, and governed data access.

 - Vector search architecture: Redis uses Hierarchical Navigable Small World (HNSW) indexing for datasets exceeding 1 million documents where performance and scalability take priority, plus FLAT indexing for exact nearest neighbor search when precision requirements override performance.
 Supports text, image, and video vector embeddings from any model provider.